» Currently browsing: Thank You Notes

 But there are always other women who influence our lives, so I thought I tell you about one who just might be responsible for my addiction to string

 Crochet is probably the very first fiber art I learned as a child.
-With two working parents it was a wonderful gift from a neighbor that “got me started” So here is a thank you to the late Shirley Eustis for talking the time to share a craft she loved with the little girl next door.
+With two working parents it was a wonderful gift from a neighbor that “got me started” So here is a thank you to the late Shirley Eustis for taking the time to share a craft she loved with the little girl next door.
 I think she enjoyed teaching me, since she had only boys and in the early 50’s fiber art was not done often by boys.
+Still, the “cookie lady” had plenty of fans among all the boys & girls in the neighborhood (and many of on into adulthood coveted her baking talents.)
+When the Eustis family moved to West Nyack, although our families still visited often, so cookie cravings could be assuaged, there was a definite void in my world of string.

-But what really got me “hooked” on yarn like string, was the generosities of a “Real” yarn shop owner:
+Until, what really got me “hooked” on yarn like string, was the generosities of a “Real” yarn shop owner Mrs Phyllis Goldman Even the NY Times thought it newsworthy when Goldman Yarns closed in 2006

 She knew, that in order to spend time (cause the Lord knows I did not have very much money) in her store I was giving up another special treat.
 Twice a month, if there was a show we could agree on, my brother and I were allowed to take the bus to the theater and see a movie - about a block from her store.